Solar power in New York

 In 2023, the New York State Energy Research and Development Authority approved 14 new large-scale solar projects, totaling more than 1 gigawatt of capacity.

-According to the Solar Energy Industries Association (SEIA) in 2023, New York has a solar capacity of 5,560 MW, ranking third nationally in solar jobs with 11,512 positions.
-The state aims to expand its capacity by 8,923 MW over the next five years.
-Solar power in New York now supplies electricity to 980,034 homes, accounting for 5.01% of the state's total electricity.
-With a solar market valued at $11.7 billion and $1.9 billion invested in 2023, solar costs in New York have decreased by 47% in the last decade.
+As of December 2025, solar power supplies electricity to approximately 1.27 million homes in New York, accounting for 6.56% of the state's total electricity generation.

-New York has the second largest community solar program, with more than 1,700 MW installed providing savings to more than 400,000 customers.
+New York has one of the largest community solar program, with more than 1,700 MW installed, providing savings to more than 400,000 customers.

+New York remained the leading community solar market nationally in 2025, adding 624 MWdc of new capacity despite a 20% year-over-year decline, as cumulative U.S. community solar installations surpassed 10 GWdc for the first time.

 New York's largest solar project, Morris Ridge Solar, came online in December 2024 with 229 MWdc/177 MWac.